XR2Learn/Enablers-2-4-Training/Handcrafted_Features_Extraction/Handcrafted_Features_Extraction_Audio_modality/README.md

 1. For local run create `.env` file in the same level as `example.env` to load environment variables.
 2. Add on docker compose the environment variable name under the service `ssl-audio`

-# TODO
- - change features to extract from listy to keys/dicts with parameters